k-sameer701/SwiftScribe/README.md

 4. Edit a note by selecting it and making changes.
 5. Delete a note by clicking the delete button.
 6. Use the search functionality to quickly find specific notes.
+7. Share the note by clicking the share button.

 ## License